-The Procedure is defined in line with Article 17 of Regulation (EU) no. 596/2014 of the European Parliament and of the Council relating to market abuse and applies to all Group companies, their general of internal processes to the objectives defined and the prohibitions imposed by the OFAC.
-In 2022, in particular, it focused on regulating the relationship with international level.
+The Procedure is defined in line with Article 17 of Regulation (EU) no. 596/2014 of the European Parliament and of the Council relating to market abuse and applies to all Group companies, their general managers, executives and employees and external parties registered in the registers of persons who have access to Relevant and Privileged Information.
+The document was latest updated in 2021.